Choose your country to see the products for your location

 Contents: 48 MLPA probes, including 29 probes for the 22q11.2 region, 1 probe for the 22q11.1 region, 17 probes for the 4q, 8p, 9q, 10p, 17p regions and 2 probes for the 22q13 region.

-Tissue: genomic DNA isolated from human peripheral whole blood, buccal swabs or specified prenatal samples (see Intended Purpose)
+Tissue: genomic DNA isolated from human peripheral whole blood or specified prenatal samples (see Intended Purpose)

 Intended purpose

-The SALSA MLPA Probemix P250 DiGeorge is an in vitro diagnostic (IVD) or a research use only (RUO) semi-quantitative assay for the detection of deletions or duplications in the human 22q11.2 region in genomic DNA isolated from human peripheral whole blood specimens, buccal swabs, (un)cultured amniotic fluid obtained in week 16 of the pregnancy or later and free from blood contamination, (un)cultured chorionic villi free from maternal contamination, or fetal blood.
-P250 DiGeorge is intended to confirm a potential cause for and clinical diagnosis of 22q11.2 Deletion/Duplication Syndrome or Cat Eye Syndrome (CES).
-It further contains probes for the detection of copy number status on 4q, 8p, 9q, 10p, and 17p regions to confirm a potential cause for and clinical diagnosis of DiGeorge (DGS) type II or disorders with phenotypic features of DGS.
-This assay is suitable for initial detection of deletions or duplications of above-mentioned regions or for confirmation of results obtained with a different (MLPA) assay.
+The SALSA MLPA Probemix P250 DiGeorge is an in vitro diagnostic (IVD) or research use only (RUO) semi-quantitative manual assay for the detection of deletions or duplications in the human 22q11 region in genomic DNA isolated from human peripheral whole blood specimens, (un)cultured amniotic fluid obtained in week 16 of the pregnancy or later and free from blood contamination, (un)cultured chorionic villi free from maternal contamination, or fetal blood.
+P250 DiGeorge is intended to confirm a potential cause for and clinical diagnosis of 22q11.2 deletion syndrome (including, among others, DiGeorge syndrome, velocardiofacial syndrome, and conotruncal anomaly face syndrome), 22q11.2 duplication syndrome, or cat eye syndrome (22q11 duplications), and for testing of at-risk family members.
+It further contains probes for the detection of deletions in the 8p23.1 and 10p14 regions for a differential diagnosis of 22q11.2 deletion syndrome.

 For the full intended purpose, see the product description.